hjjyhj/CSE545Project/proj_src/init_eval/README.md

 - GSM8K (openai/gsm8k)
 - MATH (EleutherAI/hendrycks_math)
 ... (we might need to find more on reasoning tasks, as the GSI said they want to see results on more benchmarks lol)

+### Code
+We might use [lm_eval](https://github.com/EleutherAI/lm-evaluation-harness/tree/main) to do evaluation, which integrates most of the current benchmarks.